aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/extract-emails-zimbra-tgz-aspose-email-java/_index.md

 ---
-title: "How to Use Aspose.Email for Java: Extract Emails from Zimbra TGZ Archives"
+title: "Extract Emails from Zimbra TGZ Archives with Aspose.Email for Java"
 description: "Learn how to use Aspose.Email for Java to extract emails from Zimbra TGZ archives.
 Includes Maven dependency Aspose Email setup and practical examples."
 date: "2026-06-18"
 weight: 1